 We don’t want you to fail in closing a deal with a Chinese manufacturer or supplier.
 So, we have highlighted a few important tips that businesses should know while working with Chinese manufacturers.
 US imports from China amounted to over $452 billion in 2019.
 Though the figures have declined due to conflicts between the USA and the Chinese Government, in 2020, things have gotten better.
 So, follow the importing tips mentioned below before working with Chinese manufacturers.

 Importing Tips for Businesses Working with Chinese Manufacturers

 1. Avoid Dealing with only One Chinese Supplier

 China is popularly known as a global manufacturing hub.
 Many B2B importers avoid dealing with Chinese suppliers due to language barriers, production issues, and timings.
 Also, with the Corona Virus outbreak, many cities of China have been under lockdown throughout February 2020.
 Considering all the problems that may arise while working with Chinese suppliers and manufacturers, it’s advisable to deal with more than one business.
 With a few alternatives in your contact list, you won’t have to face a shortage of supply.

 2. Signup on a Leading Online B2B Marketplace

-If you aren’t familiar with working with Chinese suppliers, then it’s better to avail the services of a global B2B marketplace.
+If you aren’t familiar with working with Chinese suppliers, then it’s better to avail the services of a Hong Kong B2B marketplace.
 Such B2B portals have a team of professional agents who have contacts that are relevant to your industry.
 They can assist you in finding the best supplier or manufacturer from China in no time.
 In addition, such B2B platforms offer extra services at affordable prices.
 You can avail of digital marketing services and see your website get ranked on top SERPs.
 Once your business generates an online presence, you may even find Chinese suppliers and manufacturers contacting you directly to close a new deal.